-When the battery is extremely low, you see a screen with an empty red battery icon and a Lightning cable pointing towards it.
+When the battery is deficient or extremely low, you see a screen with an empty red battery icon and a Lightning cable pointing towards it.
 You put the phone to charge, hoping this screen will go away after ten minutes or so.
 But it does not.
 It gets stuck, and the device may remain like this for hours.
 This is what we call ‘iPhone stuck on red battery charging screen.’
 Thankfully here are some working solutions to fix the problem.

 Before You Begin:

 - Ensure the charging adapter, cable, and wall outlet are working.
 Sometimes you plug in the device thinking it is charging, but due to some problem, it was not, and thus the battery remains critically low.

 - Clean the iPhone Lightning port to ensure it charges properly.

 - It is recommended that you let the device charge for up to 30 minutes before proceeding with the fixes.